AG to continue ‘dreamers’ lawsuit as Trump ends DACA

 With no court ruling likely soon — and Congress likely to wait until next year — Ridenour said the tuition policy will remain into the spring semester.

-There is, however, something else looming on the horizon.
-Judicial Watch, representing former state Sen. President Russell Pearce, is threatening to bring its own lawsuit against the Regents if Brnovich does not act by Saturday.
+“ABOR is damaging the nation and destroying the rule of law,” said Pearce, who is represented by Judicial Watch.
+“And I will not stand by and allow that to go on.”

-Judicial Watch attorney Jim Peterson said he is out of the country and wants to consult with Pearce before deciding whether to go ahead.
+Pearce is using a section of law that says if the attorney general does not act within 60 days of a request to enforce certain state laws, an individual may sue to recover financial damages.
+That deadline is Saturday.

-Brnovich questioned whether they would actually sue now, pointing out the entire issue could be made moot by Congress by the time that lawsuit ever got into court.
+Brnovich questioned why anyone would sue now, pointing out the entire issue could be made moot by Congress by the time that lawsuit ever got into court.
 Anyway, the attorney general said he won’t be forced into opening up a new legal front against the universities simply because Pearce and Judicial Watch are pushing the issue.

 “What I don’t want this office doing is trying to score cheap political points,” he said.
 “We don’t kowtow to anyone.”